Street Lighting: The Security Myth

 Crime is not the progeny of darkness, but rather has socioeconomic roots.
 What works and does not work to reduce crime reflects its source. (xix)

 It is clear that there are very real consequences to lighting the nighttime environment and accordingly we must find ways to rationalize our use of light at night to extract its real benefits while minimizing the adverse impacts.

 In the end, street lighting’s value relates to travel safety, particularly pedestrian.
 Those who promote it as a security device are manipulating human fear of the dark and are steering us away from real cost-effective measures to address crime with the false promise that in more light lies security.
-Where crime is a serious consideration, we should seek actual solutions and countermeasures, not pander to uninformed opinion or substitute a false sense of security.
+Where crime is a serious consideration, we should seek actual solutions and countermeasures, not pander to uninformed opinions or substitute a false sense of security.

 The recommended practices for outdoor and street lighting, as published by the Illumination Engineering Society, should be any city’s guide in formulating a modern science-based lighting plan.
-IES recommendations represent the best science-based thought on when, where and how to light.
-Responsible lighting will make for a safer, more efficient, ecologically and esthetically sound city.
+IES recommendations represent the best science-based thought on when, where, and how to light.
+Responsible lighting will make for a safer, more efficient, ecologically, and esthetically sound city.

 i.
 John Timbs, Curiosities of London, 1867

 iv.
 A Review of the Elements of Human Well‐Being with an Emphasis on the Contribution of Ecosystem Services, Ambio.
 2012 June; 41(4): 327–340.